pulibrary/ops-catchall/projects/springshare_docs/libguides_docs/look_and_feel.md

 ## LibGuides Look & Feel

-LibGuides uses a combination of custom HTML/CSS code and templates to manage the Look & Feel of the overall LibGuides system.
+LibGuides uses custom HTML/CSS code and templates that are updated within the UI to manage the Look & Feel of the overall LibGuides system.
 PUL has several custom templates, and we keep track of these files on GitHub in the [libapps repo](https://github.com/pulibrary/libapps/tree/main/libguides).

 ### Header and Footer